wakeful-sun/traffic-sign-classifier/traffic-signs-data/readme.txt

-Please put traffic sign data set from traffic-sign-data.zip into this folder if training/testin is required.
+Please put traffic sign data set from traffic-sign-data.zip into this folder if new model training is required.